 North Carolina Tree Farm Program – $7,500 for Forest Landowner Outreach Summit

-The NC SFI also approved direct line item funding for the NCFA’s top education initiatives, including $10,000 for the production of Goods from the Woods Boxes, $10,000 for the Forest & Environmental Camps, and $40,000 for the Sustainable Forestry Teachers Experience.
+The NC SFI continues to support several top education initiatives through the NC Forestry Association.
+This includes $10,000 for the production of Goods from the Woods Boxes, $10,000 for the Forest & Environmental Camps, and $40,000 for the Sustainable Forestry Teachers Experience.